plone/volto/docs/source/configuration/experimental.md

 ## Volto configuration

-You need to enable experimental features in Volto's configuration object:
+You can enable an experimental feature—also called a "feature flag"—in Volto's configuration object as shown below.

 ```js
 import config from '@plone/volto/registry'